 Cleveland Indians vs. Chicago White Sox

-The Cleveland Indians and the Chicago White Sox close out their series at Progressive Field on Thursday.
-The Indians are -125 favorites over the White Sox with an over/under total set at 9.
+The Cleveland Indians and Chicago White Sox meet for game one of their double header in Cleveland on Monday.
+The White Sox are -115 favorites over the Indians with an over/under run total set at 8.5.

 The Cleveland Indians have played solid baseball thus far this season and are quietly one of the surprise teams in the early going.
 The Indians are 6-4 in their last 10 games, 6-8 at home this season, and have a 1.5 game lead in the A.L Central.
 As a team the Indians are hitting .244 with Asdrubal Cabrera hitting .333, Jason Kipnis hitting .300, Jack Hannahan hitting .282m and Travis Hafner hitting .253.
 As a team the Indians pitching staff has an ERA of 4.06 with the starters at 4.05 and the bullpen at 4.08.
 For game one against the White Sox Cleveland starts Zach McAllister who is seeing his first Major league action if the season.
 Last season McAllister allowed 26 hits and 12 earned runs while striking out 14 over 17.2 innings of work for an 0-1 record and a 6.11 ERA.